-The right paddle for you will also be determined by your body and activity type, so keep these factors in mind.
-If you don’t know what is your in-depth field yet, I recommend for a paddle to be a carbon one (at least 50%) as it will prolong it’s usability / longevity and upmost, you will not have to struggle with being weighted as the carbon ones are really handy and feel light even after hours of paddling.
+The right paddle for you is determined by your body and activity type, so keep these factors in mind.
+If you don’t know what is your in-depth field yet, I recommend for a paddle to be a carbon one (at least 50%).
+It will prolong it’s usability / longevity and upmost, you will not have to struggle with being weighted as the carbon ones are really handy and feel light even after hours of paddling.

 Three part paddle

-– It is a good idea, as long as the pin holes are not made up to cheap (to prevent unwanted extra movement between attached parts), but since it is a carbon one, I highly doubt there will be any problems considering pin and a hole that comes in place.
+– It is a good idea, as long as the pin holes are not made loose (to prevent unwanted extra movement between attached parts).
+If it is a carbon one, I highly doubt there will be any problems regarding pin and a hole that comes in place.
 I found that full carbon three-fold paddle is one of the best paddles around.
 Feel is light, stroking at ease and most importantly, UV does not affecting it’s mechanism nor any noticed damages along the paddle.
 I cannot say that for the standard aluminium paddles as their longevity prediction is 1 year before it cracks all of a sudden by using normal force :).
 Carbon gets 3 times more expensive in price, but if you want something in between, you can get mix paddle made out of 50% of carbon and 50% aluminium or fiberglass which comes as a bit cheaper option.

 There are couple of different versions of an security leash.
 They all get the job done, preventing your board to get away from you when falling off.
 I always say to non-swimmers that the board is a big life vest and security leash is enough to keep you off from unwanted outcomes.
 When you fall off, the board will automatically ping back your way as the tension of a spring will do a momentum swing.

 All you need to do is grab a board with both arms that is coming your way and make your way up from there!